I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Ideal "I"

-Choose from the proposed options the ideal one.
+Choose the ideal one from the proposed options.
 Try not to think about what you want.
-Our desires are not always good for us.
+Our desires do not always benefit us.

 Decision making methods

-For all the time of its existence, mankind has come up with many ways to make the right decision.
-But before you start getting acquainted with these methods, you need to understand what the correct solution consists of:
+Throughout its existence, humanity has come up with many ways to make the right decision.
+But before you begin to get acquainted with these methods, you need to understand what the correct solution consists of:

 1. Information.
 These are dry facts without emotional coloring and information distortions.

 2. Selectivity in information.
-Not all facts should be taken for granted or projected onto your life.
+Not all facts should be taken on faith or projected onto your life.

 3. Concentration on the problem and its solution.

-4. An experience.
-Mostly yours, but the experience of loved ones is also very valuable.
+4. Experience.
+Mostly your own, but the experience of loved ones is also very valuable.

 5. Flexibility and ability to adapt to changing situations.